18 Dec Following Hashtags # is Changing Instagram

 You can follow hashtags, just like you follow people.

 Before we dive into the implications of this change, lets first discuss the #.

 Hashtag usage started with Twitter and spread like a virus into all forms of social media.
 They became a way to tag content and categorize thoughts.
 It was as simple as using a pound sign followed by a word.

 At first, we all thought: “Is this a joke?”

 Now almost a decade later, we hardly notice the tags that sit at the end of online posts, they are part of the furniture.

-What is quite amazing, is they give audiences the ability to find a topic and view a large pool of opinions.
+What is quite amazing is that they give audiences the ability to find a topic and view a large pool of opinions.

 How Have Hashtags Changed in 2018?

-You can follow hashtags, and have the most popular content appear in your feed.
+You can follow specific hashtags and have the most popular content appear in your feed.